francescocicala/deep-learning-with-pytorch/README.md

 - - Convolutional layers
   - Pooling layers
   - Simple CNN (scrambled vs not scrambled)
-  - Writing new blocks
+  - Derive new blocks from nn.Module
   - Saving and loading a model

 - Lesson 4:
-- - Importing a pretrained model
-  - Transfer learning and fine tuning
-  - Recurrent neural networks
+- - A simple recurrent cell from scratch
+  - Create your Dataset
-  - LSTM
+  - Learning rate scheduler
-  - NLP model

 - Lesson 5:
-- - Handling data: Dataset and DataLoader
+- - Uploading your own dataset with ImageFolder
-  - Performing data augmentation
+  - Data augmentation through on the fly random transformations
+  - Importing a pretrained model
+  - Early stopping
-  - Generative models
+  - Fine tuning
   - Some useful libraries